monkeydioude/WAMock/README.md

 ## TODO!

+- ~~Handle config directory~~
+- Handle hot reload of the config through goroutines
 - Match request defined in config with the request's payload
-- Handle config directory
-- Handle hot reload of the config through goroutines
 - (MAYBE NOT) Handle dynamic parameters in path that should be reflected in the response